 As we know with other marginalized groups, exposure to stigma and discrimination can negatively impact mental wellbeing.
 Initial research on students with learning disabilities suggests that this form of discrimination is strongly correlated to poor mental health and decreased self-esteem.
 Although more research is needed about the impact of stigma and discrimination, we can still take action right away.

-Here are a few tips for combatting learning disability stigma and discrimination:
+Here are three tips to combat learning disability stigma and discrimination:

 - Educate yourself and others about learning disabilities: The first step is educating students and their caregivers, friends, tutors, and educators about learning disabilities.
 The more we understand learning disabilities, the less likely we are to hold stigmatizing views.
 The truth is that students with learning disabilities are smart, capable, and fierce learners.
 If you are looking for resources to learn more about how your child or student learns, Understood.org is a great place to start.